Compound Interest Calculator

 How is compound interest different from simple interest?

-Simple interest is calculated only on your initial principal, while compound interest is calculated on both your principal and any interest you’ve already earned.
-Over time, this makes compound interest much more powerful.
+Simple interest applies only to the original principal, while compound interest applies to both principal and accumulated interest.
+Over time, this makes compound interest significantly more powerful.

 What is the best compounding frequency?

-The more often interest compounds, the faster your money will grow.
-Daily compounding is typically the most beneficial, followed by monthly, quarterly, and annual compounding.
+More frequent compounding generally leads to faster growth.
+Daily compounding is typically the most advantageous, followed by monthly, quarterly, and annual compounding.

 Can compound interest work against me?

 Yes.
-Debt with compound interest, like credit cards, can grow quickly if you don’t pay it off in full.
-In these cases, compounding increases the total you owe.
+Debt with compound interest — such as credit cards — can grow rapidly if balances aren’t paid off.
+In these cases, compounding increases what you owe.

 How does inflation affect compound interest?